korczoczek/hexcastingCC_viewPattern/README.md

 # hexcastingCC_viewPattern
-Script for visually displaying Hexcasting iotas in-game
+Allows for inspecting iotas stored inside focuses without having to use tools outside the game.

 ## Features